gwleuverink/blade-hints/README.md

 ## Features

-Mark usages of a variety of different Blade directives on your page, so you can easily spot missing authorization/auth/env checks
+Mark usages of a variety of different Blade directives on your page, so you can easily spot missing authorization/auth/env checks.
+Especially helpful during review.

 Supported directives: